 Please visit the Buncombe County Math website!

 If at any time you have any questions, please contact your child's math teacher!

 We look forward to working with you to ensure a successful year!

-Mrs. Corbitt, Mrs. Homan, and Mrs. Rejzer
+Mrs. Corbitt, Mrs. Jones, and Mrs. Wallin

 Welcome to Math I (formerly known as Algebra).
 However, it isn't just a name change!
 We used to teach just the Algebra strand of mathematics.
 Now, we address all areas of math in this class.

 This is a HIGH SCHOOL class.
 Therefore, we abide by high school regulations for attendance and exams.
 All Math I students will receive a brochure explaining the difference in this high school class vs. a regular middle school math class.
 Or, click here on BROCHURE.